Notable People

 Her early life fed a lifelong argument with inheritance

 The Nobel Prize biography and the Library of Congress profile sketch the background that mattered.
 Glück was born in New York City in 1943 and grew up on Long Island in a Jewish family marked by immigrant memory, ambition, and intellectual seriousness.
 Her father helped found the X-Acto company.
-Her childhood reading ranged from poetry to myth, and those materials never really left her.
+Her childhood reading ranged from poetry to myth, and those materials stayed with her.

 You can hear the consequence in the work.
 Glück's poems often feel intimate, but their intimacy is never merely confessional.
 Family life, sibling shadow, desire, disappointment, and mortality are constantly pushed against larger inherited stories.
 Greek myth appears not as decoration but as a testing ground.